matthias-epos/dynamic-datamodels/README.md

 Since indexing JSON values in PostgreSQL requires simple JSON Objects, we could also consider using the key-value store of PostreSQL.

 -->

+## Running Tests

+The tests are based on [Docker](https://www.docker.com/) and [Testcontainers](https://www.testcontainers.org/).
+Install docker to make testing possible on you machine.

+To make testing with the Oracle container bearable you can enable the *Reuse* feature of Testcontainers.
+To do so, you must opt-in for reusable containers inside your `~/.testcontainers.properties` or `D:\Users\<username>\.testcontainers.properties` file.
+Add the line `testcontainers.reuse.enable=true` to enable reuse.
+Starting the oracle container the first time will take at least 10 minutes.
+Without enabling reuse this happens every time a testclass is run.

+You can also follow [this guide.](https://rieckpil.de/reuse-containers-with-testcontainers-for-fast-integration-tests/)